raganwald/raganwald.github.com/_posts/2015-08-08-monkey-patching-extension-methods-bind-operator.md

 There is a general principle in OO that objects should be responsible for implementing all of the operations where they are the primary participant.
 So by this reasoning, if you want a `second` operation on arrays, the `Array` class should be responsible for implementing it.

-At first glance, an extension method accomplishes this. `Array` should be resonsible for implementing `.second`, and look!
+At first glance, an extension method accomplishes this. `Array` should be responsible for implementing `.second`, and look!
 We opened the `Array` class up and added `second` to it.
 But this reasoning does not apply to a language like Ruby that has a strong distinction between the static organization of the code in `.rb` files and the runtime organization of the code in classes and instances.

 At *runtime*, an extension method makes `Array` responsible for implementing the `.second` method, but in the organization of the code, the programming entity responsible for defining `.second` is `ActiveSupport`, not `Array`.
 And if there was source code for `Array`, we would not find a `second` method in it, or a reference to `include ActiveSupport` or anything like that.